Budibase/budibase/docs/CONTRIBUTING.md

  An overview of the CI pipelines can be found [here](./workflows/README.md)
 ### Troubleshooting

 Sometimes, things go wrong.
 This can be due to incompatible updates on the budibase platform.
 To clear down your development environment and start again follow **Step 6.
 Cleanup**, then proceed from **Step 3.
-Install and Build** in the setup guide above.
-You should have a fresh Budibase installation.
+Install and Build** in the setup guide above to create a fresh Budibase installation.
 ### Running tests

 #### End-to-end Tests